serokell/nixcon2020-talk/talk.md

 Alternatives: Channels
 ----------------------

 ::: notes
-Channels are a very simple idea: a separate command, `nix-channel`, downloads tarballs, unpacks and places them somewhere in `NIX_PATH`.
+Channels are a simple idea: a separate command, `nix-channel`, downloads tarballs, unpacks and places them somewhere in `NIX_PATH`.

 -   Benefits